delphidabbler/article-demos/article-12/ReadMe.txt

 COPYRIGHT

-Please see the source code files for copyright information.
+See README.md for copyright and licensing information.